The Victor-Victrola Page

 World War I ends (November 11)

-Czar Nicolas II of Russia executed; Lenin takes control
+Czar Nicolas II of Russia executed; Vladimir Lenin takes control

 President Wilson travels to Europe for Peace Conference